Nine years finding the missing wires.

 Contact

-Open to senior and staff product engineer roles in product companies.
+Based in EU time zones.
+Open to senior and staff product engineer roles at product companies.
+Let's talk.